-Effective January 1, 2011, the Company entered into an amended pooling agreement with its parent, NIIC, and NIIC's other two insurance subsidiaries, TCC and VIC.
-The following summarizes the participation percentages:
+Effective January 1, 2011, the Company entered into an amended intercompany reinsurance pooling agreement with its subsidiaries, NIHI, TCC and VIC.
+The effect is to transfer all net retained insurance liabilities of the subsidiaries to NIIC and to cede specified percentages of the net underwriting results of the group to the participating companies as follows:

 Name of Insurer NAIC Code % Participation

+Triumphe Casualty Company 41106 2%

-National Interstate Insurance Company of Hawaii 11051 2%
+National Interstate Insurance Company of Hawaii, Inc. 11051 2%

-Triumphé Casualty Company 41106 2%

 Vanliner Insurance Company 21172 26%

 National Interstate Insurance Company (Lead) 32620 70%

 Prior to the pooling of business, each participating company makes cessions, primarily excess of loss arrangements, to various other affiliated and non-affiliated reinsurers under terms of other reinsurance agreements.
 Each participant records its own Provision for Reinsurance based on its pre-pooling reinsurance activity.
 These liabilities are not shared with the other pooled participants.
 In the event that a reinsurance balance becomes uncollectible, the pool members will share the uncollectible balance in accordance with the pooling participation schedule.
-As of December 31, 2020, under the pooling arrangement, the Company had an \$1,985,413 receivable due from NIIC, the lead company.
-Under the pooling arrangement, NIIC had a payable of \$956,158 due to TCC and \$2,074,413 due from VIC.
+As of December 31, 2020, under the pooling agreement, the Company, the lead entity for pooling activity, has payable balances due to NIHI and TCC of \$1,985,413 and \$956,158, respectively, and a receivable balance due from VIC of \$2,074,413.
 These amounts are settled on a quarterly basis.

-Note 27 - Structured Settlements

-A. Reserves Released Due to Purchase of Annuities
+Note 27 - Structured SettlementsA.
+Reserves Released Due to Purchase of Annuities